luispadron/UICircularProgressRing/Example/Pods/UICircularProgressRing/README.md

 ## Documentation

-Read all about everything there is to know here:
+Please read this before creating an issue about how to use the package:

 [DOCUMENTATION](http://htmlpreview.github.io/?https://github.com/luispadron/UICircularProgressRing/blob/master/docs/index.html)